Salt & Wind Travel

 Mind The ZTL

 ZTL is one of the most common symbols you’ll encounter.
-It stands for “zona traffico limitato” and refers to a restricted traffic area where cars are not allowed or are only allowed with certain permits.
+It stands for “zona traffico limitato” and refers to a restricted traffic area where cars are not allowed or are only allowed with specific permits.

-You should always avoid this, as with a car rental you likely do not have the credentials to enter.
-An example of this can be found in most city centers.
-You will find a lot of the historical centers of cities do not allow for driving unless you’re explicitly given a permit to do so.
-You can also ask your hotel before driving there to be sure it’s not in a ZTL zone.
+You will find that a lot of the historical centers of cities do not allow for driving unless you’re explicitly given a permit to do so.
+You can also ask your hotel to confirm before driving there that it’s not in a ZTL zone.

 Account For Toll Roads

 Another thing to be mindful of while driving in Italy is driving on the Autostrada, or the highway.
 These are usually toll roads.
-You want to make sure to stop, take a ticket, and then pay the ticket, and not accidentally drive through without paying.
-These look and function much like toll roads in the Eastern United States, so it won’t seem that foreign if you’ve ever driven in Massachusetts or New York.
+You want to make sure to stop, take a ticket, and then pay the ticket, rather than accidentally driving through without paying.

-If you’re curious about the cost of the toll roads consider that it costs about 42 euros to travel from Milan to Rome, covering some 350 miles and 6+ hours of toll road driving.
-Some may find this expense, but if you consider it costs around $20 to travel 4 hours and 215 miles from New York City to Boston on toll roads, you can see the price is actually comparable between Italy and the US.
+Some may find this expense, but if you consider that it costs around $20 to travel 4 hours and 215 miles from New York City to Boston on toll roads, you can see that the price is comparable between Italy and the US.

 Plan For More Aggressive Drivers